NeuroTechX/ntx_slack_archive/eegdata.md

  >octonomy yrenard I have a current version of the <#C588BQVH9|moabb> for 2 classes motor imagery (9 different dataset, 227 subjects).
 You get this kind of performances

+5/18/2017 8:38 AM

+ **alexandre.barachant** :

+ >basically, with Riemannian geometry, 80% of the subjects get and AUC &gt; 0.6, and 20% of them can achieve &gt; 0.9.
+The median is around 0.75 AUC